exasol/powerbi-exasol/README.md

 ## Use the Custom Connector from this Repository instead of the official shipped connector in Power BI Desktop

-:exclamation:  The current version of the Exasol connector in this repository contains some major fixes for Unicode.
+:exclamation:  The current version of the Exasol connector in this repository contains some major fixes for unicode.
-If you face Issues with Unicode characters, you can install the newest connector as described below:
+If you face issues with únicode characters, you can install the newest connector as described below:

 If you want to use the most current connector provided in this repository to be able to use the newest connector available, before the next offical release of Power BI, please us the following instroductions: